 Actual notice occurs when a property owner or their representative is directly aware of a hazardous condition.
 This could mean the owner personally observed the hazard or someone else informed them about it.
 For example, if an employee spills water on a supermarket floor and immediately informs their manager, the store now has actual notice of the hazard.

-To prove actual notice in a premises liability case, you need to demonstrate that the property owner or responsible party knew about the danger and failed to address it within a reasonable timeframe.
+To prove actual notice in a premises liability case, you must demonstrate that the property owner or responsible party knew about the danger and failed to address it within a reasonable timeframe.
 Evidence such as surveillance footage, employee reports, or eyewitness accounts often plays a critical role in establishing actual notice.

 What Is Constructive Notice?